Hiking at Sam’s Point Preserve and Bonticou Crag with an overnight stay in New Paltz, NY.

 Sam’s Point

 We paid $10, fee is per car.
 We arrived just before 9 am during a weekday and found honor-system pay envelopes with a log to enter your name, license plate number, and check in/out times.
-Parking reservations are now required weekends/holidays from May 1 through Oct 31.
+Parking is still $10 but reservations are now required weekends/holidays, check the park site for the date range.

 Bonticou Crag